 The Calgary Catholic School District offers kindergarten programming within a faith-based learning environment.
 Parents and children will experience a Catholic educational setting which focuses on:

 - Creating a school community that gives witness to the teaching of Jesus and celebrates diversity, inclusion and the permeation of Catholic values throughout all curricular areas.

 - Children being valued as precious gifts of God who are encouraged to reach their fullest potential.

 - Learning experiences designed to be developmentally appropriate in order to meet the diverse needs of children.

 Registration is ongoing throughout the school year.
-A child who turns four years old on or before March 1 is eligible to attend kindergarten in the fall of that same calendar year.
+A child who turns four years old on or before March 1,2019 is eligible to attend kindergarten in the fall of the 2019-2020 school year.
 The child’s birth certificate should be presented at the time of registration.
 Contact your local elementary school for more information.

 Select CCSD elementary schools now offer full-day kindergarten.
 To register, your child must live within the school’s boundary area, turn four years old by March 1, 2018 and you must provide a birth certificate.
 For more information please contact the following selected schools: